ptabasso2/oteljavalab/section04/README.md

 6. **Exporting the Data**: Ensure that your telemetry data, including the enriched spans, is exported to a backend or analysis tool where you can visualize and investigate the traces.

-By following these steps, you'll be able to programmatically enrich your spans with custom attributes, enhancing the observability and debuggability of your Java applications using OpenTelemetry.
+By following these steps, you'll be able to programmatically enrich your spans with custom attributes, enhancing the observability and debuggability of Java applications using OpenTelemetry.